 Back to definitely-was-sunshine-and-rainbows, though!
 This year, I launched the Quick Budget Fix budgeting course to the first round of students, and it was so much fun.
 I’ve always taken a slightly different approach to building out my own money plans – goals first! – and I loved working through that process with the 50+ people who took the first round of the course.

-I’m so happy to have helped, and connected with all of you as students, and I can’t wait to run another round of the course!
+I’m so happy to have helped, and connected with all of you as students, and while it won’t run in the same way in the future, I’m sure it’ll be re-released in some form.

 The hard things that happened this year